 Access to Beta Club 4th-12th (through Charger Academy)

-Access to National Homeschool Honor Society 9th-12th (through Crossroads)
+Access to National Homeschool Honor Society 9th-12th (through Crossroads or Omega)

 SMICA Community Service Award for 80+ hours/year

-We do not currently sponsor any athletic teams; however, our students can (and do!) still participate in the public school athletics.
-Because we are members of ACEA, we can compete in some sports.
+3. Because SMICA is an ACEA member school, we can compete in some sports, individually or as a team.
+We have had a *cross-country track team (for several years because the practice schedule is homeschool friendly), soccer camps, tennis team, and a *volleyball team.
 All homeschool athletic teams need a coach, so when our school has had parents interested in coaching, we have had teams (competitive and non-competitive).
-In the past, we have had a *cross-country track team (for several years because the practice schedule is homeschool friendly), soccer camps, tennis team, and a *volleyball team.
-We limit our enrollment, so this limits our ability to have teams that require larger numbers of players.
+We limit our enrollment, so this limits our ability to have our own teams that require larger numbers of players.